 As Wachter says, we have to find balance.

 This “Incident Decision Tree” flowchart (PDF), developed in the NHS, provides some good guidelines, I think.
-It very often leads to a conclusion the the accountability rests with the system (the responsibility of management) not the individual.
+It very often leads to a conclusion that the accountability rests with the system (the responsibility of management) not the individual.

 One other thought that comes up in these discussions of accountability is that senior leaders are often trying to leap to hold front-line staff accountable for their actions.
 But, front-line leaders are pretty far removed from the actual work and their actions might just be tampering or interference.